kaizar36/imageboard/README.md

 ### Usage

-Go to the home page `/` in order to see all the images.
+Go to the home page `/` to see all the images.

-Go to the page `/graphiql`, in order to create an image, and on the GraphiQL user interface create a [mutation](https://graphql.com/learn/mutations) with the following content
+Go to the page `/graphiql`, to create an image, and on the GraphiQL user interface create a [mutation](https://graphql.com/learn/mutations) with the following content

 ```js
 mutation AddImage($createImageInput: CreateImageInput!) {